davidrg/ckwin/doc/attributes.md

 |     4 |  0x08 | Bottom Border | DECterm Ruled Line Bottom Border |

-At this time Cell Attribute storage is only sized for four bits per character cell, but if a need for more ever arises it can trivially be increased to a full eight bits per cell.
+At this time Cell Attribute storage is only sized for four bits per character cell, but if a need for more ever arises, it can trivially be increased to a full eight bits per cell.